Are all the lasers the same?

 The laser passed arduous clinical trials in the late 1980s and 1990s before gaining final approval in this country in 1995.
 Today’s laser vision correction procedures are done with this instrument and since the laser is fully computer-controlled it provides a greater degree of accuracy than surgeons have ever had in the past.

 This translates to an unprecedented level of success for our patients who undergo LASIK surgery.
-We currently use the VISX Star/S4 and Alcon Ladarvision excimer lasers.
+We currently use the VISX Star/S4 excimer laser.

 What is farsightedness?